miazga-git/Mail-Sender/README.md

 # Mail-Sender
 User provide message, title of email, period of time after which e-mail is sent and lists of emails (recipients).
 It is something like mail-bot.
+I've made this script for my friend from psychologic studies to help her automate her work - sending emails with behavioral surveys.

 ## Libraries needed